Aliases for KCNA5 Gene

 GeneCards Summary for KCNA5 Gene

-KCNA5 (Potassium Channel, Voltage Gated Shaker Related Subfamily A, Member 5) is a Protein Coding gene.
-Diseases associated with KCNA5 include kcna5-related familial atrial fibrillation and atrial fibrillation, familial, 7.
-Among its related pathways are Central carbon metabolism in cancer and Metabolism.
-GO annotations related to this gene include protein kinase binding and ion channel activity.
-An important paralog of this gene is KCNA10.
+KCNA5 (Potassium Voltage-Gated Channel Subfamily A Member 5) is a Protein Coding gene.
+Diseases associated with KCNA5 include Atrial Fibrillation, Familial, 7 and Familial Atrial Fibrillation.
+Among its related pathways are Potassium Channels and Transmission across Chemical Synapses.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and ion channel activity.
+An important paralog of this gene is KCNA2.